x3n0cr4735/celi/README.md

 - **Tools**: Provides mechanisms for CELI to interact with external systems and can be customized to suit specific use cases.

 ### Customizable Extensions
-Users extend the CELI framework by defining their own job descriptions and tools, which leverage and extend the functionalities of the core modules.
+Users extend the CELI framework by defining their own job descriptions and tools (see Examples)[LINK HERE], which leverage and extend the functionalities of the core modules.
 This allows for a high degree of customization and tailoring to specific needs:

 - **User-Defined Job Descriptions**: Users can create unique job descriptions that specify detailed instructions and operational steps, ensuring that automated processes align closely with project requirements.
 - **Custom Tool Implementations**: Developers can implement custom tools by importing core modules and utilizing their functionalities.
 These tools can be adapted to integrate seamlessly with existing systems or to introduce new capabilities.

-### Experimental Modules
-Located in the `celi_framework.experimental` package, these modules are designed to support the development of new use cases and enhance existing functionalities:

-- **Pre-Processor**: Converts DOCX documents into a clean Markdown format, priming them for further processing.
-- **Embeddor**: Embeds pre-cleaned text data from source documents, preparing it for integration with machine learning models and data analysis.
-- **Mapper**: Focuses on pre-computing mappings between document contents to enhance the efficiency of the embedding process.

-### Example Use Cases
-For practical applications and demonstrations, explore the `celi_framework.examples` package:

-- This package contains a variety of examples demonstrating how CELI can be applied across different scenarios and use cases.

-## Secret Sauce: Controller-Embedded Recursion

-CELI's architecture uniquely integrates recursion within its operational logic, significantly enhanced by embedding controller logic directly within LLM prompts.
-This sophisticated structure enables CELI to efficiently handle complex, multi-layered tasks with greater autonomy.
-The key capabilities facilitated by this approach include:

-- ### ⚙️ Controller-Embedded Recursion

-    Controllers within LLM prompts direct the flow of operations, establishing loops that enable recursion crucial for managing complex sequences, where tasks may depend on the outcomes of preceding actions or require repeated iterations until a certain condition is met.
+## What is CELI?

+CELI (Controller-Embedded Language Interactions) is a framework that automates complex projects using Large Language Models (LLMs).
+It decomposes projects into sets of tasks and utilizes LLM-directed controller logic for execution.
+Key features include:

-- ### 🔄 Deep Task Nesting
+### 🔄 Dynamic Workflow Management

-    CELI manages tasks requiring multiple layers of sub-tasks, recursively processing each layer across various sections of documents or elements within data structures like dictionaries or lists, enhancing the system’s ability to handle diverse and complex workflows.

-- ### 🛠️ Sophisticated Error Handling

-    By leveraging recursion, CELI dynamically identifies and manages errors or inconsistencies during task execution, ensuring reliability and operational accuracy.

-- ### 🧠 Adaptive Learning Loops

-    The recursive nature of CELI’s task management supports an environment of adaptive learning, continuously refining strategies and approaches based on ongoing interactions and feedback.

-## CELI vs. LLM Agents

-CELI offers a distinct approach to automated knowledge work, setting it apart from traditional agent-based frameworks with its effective integration of task automation and interaction with large language models (LLMs).
-Key differentiators include:
+- Supports complex workflows with nested operations and recursion
+- Adapts tasks based on contextual changes or external inputs

-- ### 🎛️ Integrated Control Logic
+### ⚙️ Integrated Control Logic

-    CELI’s controller logic embedded within LLM prompts enables a more autonomous and streamlined operation for handling complex tasks, reducing the dependency on manual interventions.
+- Embeds controller logic within LLM prompts
+- Manages multi-layered tasks with reduced manual intervention

-- ### 🏗️ Enhanced Task Structuring
+### 🏗️ Task Structuring

-    Unlike traditional models confined to conversational dynamics, CELI employs a structured pseudo-code approach, allowing for complex and precise task execution beyond simple dialogue systems.
+- Employs a structured pseudo-code approach
+- Enables precise execution of complex operations

-- ### 🔁 Recursive Task Management
+### 🔁 Recursive Task Handling

-    Utilizes recursion to manage multiple layers of tasks efficiently, allowing for dynamic adaptation in response to operational challenges, enhancing system reliability and responsiveness.
+- Efficiently manages multiple layers of tasks
+- Allows for adaptation to operational challenges

-- ### 🌐 Active Data Management
+### 🌐 Active Data Management

-    Enhances LLM utility by embedding function calls within operational prompts, enabling real-time data interactions crucial for applying model outputs effectively in real-world scenarios.
+- Incorporates function calls (e.g. vector or SQL DB calls) within operational prompts
+- Facilitates real-time data interactions

-- ### 📈 Robust and Adaptable Framework
+### 📈 Scalable Framework

-    Designed to handle a wide range of demands, from small tasks to large-scale projects, CELI’s architecture supports diverse requirements without sacrificing performance.
+- Handles a range of project sizes and complexities
+- Supports diverse requirements while maintaining performance

+### 💡 LLM-OOP Integration
+- Embeds the LLM controller within Object-Oriented Programming (OOP) structures
+- Enables direct interaction between OOP functions and the LLM controller
+- Facilitates interactions with external systems (APIs, databases, LLM agents)

+This architecture distinguishes CELI from *traditional agent-based frameworks*, offering an integrated approach to automated knowledge work.

 ## Discord Server